rledford/qproc-mongo/README.md

 ### Projections

-**Important:** Do not blindly use the projection in the `qproc` result for records that contain sensitive data.
+**Important:** Do not blindly use the projection in the `qproc` result for documents that contain sensitive data.
 You should use your own projections on the server side for collections containing sensitive data like passwords, salts, hashes, etc.

-Field projections control which fields are included or excluded in the records returned from a query.
+Field projections control which fields are included or excluded in the documents returned from a query.
 All field definitions, by default, are _allowed_ to be used in projections.
 To disallow a field from being used in projections, set the `projection` property of the field to `false`.

 _NOTE_: [Wildcards](#wildcards) are currently not supported for field projections.